vieter-v/vieter/docs/api/source/includes/_targets.md

 Parameter | Description
 --------- | -----------
-url | URL of the Git repository. branch | Branch of the Git repository. repo | Vieter repository to publish built packages to.
+kind | Kind of target; one of 'git', 'url'. url | URL of the Git repository. branch | Branch of the Git repository. repo | Vieter repository to publish built packages to.